adebola-io/whirlwind/docs/roadmap/ideas/external-functions.md

 However, generic external functions should result in type errors.
 Have not decided whether monomorphization will happen, but if it does, we cannot create two or more variants of a foreign function.

 ## Code Generation:

+The resource string determines when the function should be resolved.
+Strings that are prefixed with `internal:` will have the functions replaced with WASM-native functions at compile time.

+Others will resolve to WASM import statements.

 ### Example: